rockfordlhotka/Cloud-Native-HOL/src/Lab03/readme.md

 ## Implement Gateway Service/App

-The `Gateway` project in the solution is very similar to the project you created in Lab02, in that it is an ASP.NET Core Razor Pages web project configured to work with Docker.
+The `Gateway` project in the solution is similar to the project you created in Lab02, with some differences.
+This is a server-side Blazor project configured to work with Docker.

 ### Enabling docker-compose